TokTok/spec/spec.md

-If it (key used to encrypt the announce packet) is equal (to the announced public key which is also the 'public key we are searching for' in the announce packet) meaning the peer is announcing itself and an entry for it exists, the sending back data public key is checked to see if it equals the one it the packet.
+If it (key used to encrypt the announce packet) is equal (to the announced public key which is also the 'public key we are searching for' in the announce packet) meaning the peer is announcing itself and an entry for it exists, the sending back data public key is checked to see if it equals the one in the packet.
 If it is not equal it means that it is outdated, probably because the announcing peer's toxcore instance was restarted and so their `is_stored` is set to 0, if it is equal it means the peer is announced correctly so the `is_stored` is set to 2.
-The first generated `ping_id` is then copied to the packet.
+The second generated `ping_id` is then copied to the packet.

 Once the packet is contructed a random 24 byte nonce is generated, the packet